-It was around 11:40 Thursday morning, the 22nd of January 2004 when I walked out the west doors of the Law Courts Building — known as the Courthouse — and spotted a firetruck, lights flashing, parked on the street.
-Possible news story, I thought.
+It was around 11:40 Thursday morning, the 22nd of January 2004 when I walked out the west doors of the Law Courts Building — known simply as the Courthouse — and spotted a firetruck with lights flashing, parked out on the street.
+A possible story, I thought.
 At the time, I was reporting from the Courthouse for 630-CHED Radio.

-With a good length of rope draped over his shoulders, metal hooks jangling, the firefighter made his way across the street to the Courthouse.
+With a good length of rope draped over his shoulders, metal hooks jangling, the firefighter made his way across the street to the Law Courts Building.

 It didn’t take long for word to get out that a teenage prisoner [in legal jargon, a ‘Young Offender’] had died violently at the Courthouse.
 I went to the fourth floor of the Provincial side and noticed an unusually high number of guards milling about Courtroom 444, Youth Court.